Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-Another type of data resource that can be used are meta-features on the datasets and learner features.
-These are measurable qualities of the dataset and learner respectively, and these can indicate how similar certain datasets (or learners) are.
-This gives the decision-making algorithm a sense of which learning curves are more informative for the active learner and target dataset.
-To the best of our knowledge, the only line of research utilizing meta-features for learning curve modelling is the work of \citet{leite2008selecting,leite2010activetesting}.
-The description of learners through features for the sake of model prediction is specifically prevalent in the analysis of iteration learning curves~\cite{swersky2014freezethawbo,klein2017lcpredictionwithbnn,baker2018acceleratingnas}.
-The development and analysis of meta-features is a research field in its own right; for more information, we refer the reader to~\cite{brazdil2022metalearning}.
+Other types of data resources that can be used are meta-features on the datasets and learner features.
+These are measurable qualities of the dataset and learner, respectively, and these can indicate how similar specific datasets (or learners) are.
+These give the decision-making algorithm a sense of which learning curves are more informative for the current learner and target dataset.
+To the best of our knowledge, the only line of research utilising meta-features for learning curve modelling is the work of \citet{leite2008selecting,leite2010activetesting,ruhkopf2022masif}.
+The description of learners through features for the sake of model prediction is specifically prevalent in the analysis of \itcurves~\citep{swersky2014freezethawbo,klein2017lcpredictionwithbnn,baker2018acceleratingnas}.
+The development and analysis of meta-features is a research field in its own right; for more information, we refer the reader to~\citet{brazdil2022metalearning}.